w3f/polkadot-wiki/docs/learn-proxies.md

 ```

 The `ProxyDepositBase` is the required amount to be locked up for an account to have a proxy list.
-For every proxy the account has an additonal amount defined by the `ProxyDepositFactor` is locked up
+For every proxy the account has an additonal amount defined by the `ProxyDepositFactor` is reserved
 as well.

 On Polkadot the `ProxyDepositBase` is {{ dot_proxy_deposit_base }} and the `ProxyDepositFactor` is